 As one of the many forms of intermittent fasting, OMAD takes advantage of several of your body’s natural adaptations by creating a clearly defined eating window and an extended fasting window.

 The difference between One Meal A Day and several other forms of intermittent fasting lies in the balance of the fasting and eating window.

 When it comes to implementing a smart, effective One Meal A Day diet, the most important consideration is doing so in a sustainable way.

 Eating only once per day requires large meals and larger-than-normal portion sizes, which can create a few obstacles.

 What Is the Best Time to Eat One Meal a Day?

 There are numerous opinions and strategies on when it’s best to eat your one meal a day.
 However, most of the scientific backing on calorie restriction and intermittent fasting simply emphasizes that there is a time window of fasting, rather than when this period of time occurs.

-Our recommendation for performing OMAD is to choose a time during the day that works best for you, and focus on consistently eating within a few hours of that same time every day.
+Our recommendation for performing the One Meal A Day diet is to choose a time during the day that works best for you, and focus on consistently eating within a few hours of that same time every day.

 What Are the Health Benefits of Eating One Meal a Day?

-When you do OMAD correctly, there are a wide variety of health benefits, drawing from two major factors.
+When you do the OMAD diet correctly, there are a wide variety of health benefits, drawing from three major factors.